 What is a heart murmur?

-A heart murmur is an abnormal sound that the heart produces when blood flowing in or around it is turbulent enough to be heard.
+A heart murmur is an abnormal sound that the heart produces when blood flowing in or around the vital organ is turbulent enough to be heard.

-Often described as a whoosh or swish, it can be faint or loud, although it can generally only be heard with a stethoscope.
+Often described as a whoosh or swish, it can be faint or loud, although it can generally only be heard with a stethoscope during auscultation.

 Murmurs can be physiological or pathological.